Tianyue-Zhao/tianyue-zhao.github.io/_posts/2020-01-17-Adversarial-Training-And-Neural-Network-Traversal.md

 As seen in the video above, the traversal process is indeed much more successful in the adversarially robust Neural Network.
 By frame 130, the traversal had removed the distinguishing features of the number 5, and produced a recognizeable 0, a notable success.
 The noise became more pronounced as the traversal continued to run, likely because the gradient lacks non-linear terms that allow it to actually converge at a certain point.
 In comparison, one could argue that the non-robust network produces a very rough 0 by frame 150, but the noise is much more pronounced and random, making the image unrealistic.
 It is then fair to conclude that adversarial training does have a positive effect on traversal performance, mainly in terms of taming the noise that often appears.

-However, the general performance of the robust network is still inconsistent and unexceptional.
+However, the general performance of the robust network is still inconsistent.
 The level of success heavily depends on factors such as the position of the target image in the frame, the type of digit starting from, and so on.
 For the videos below, the 2 to 0 transition on the left is able to completely eliminate the 2's distinguishing features, while the right video largely fails, likely due to the position of the digit.
+Transitioning to 0 from digits like 5, 6, and 8 works well, while transitioning from 4 to 0 generally produces bad results, since the two digits are not alike to begin with.

 <!--Video: L2 No. 38    L2 No. 33-->
 <div class="side-by-side">